AarnoStormborn/django-rest-api/README.md

 api_view is a decorator that can turn a standard django view into a DRF API view.
 It takes as parameters a list of strings, which are the acceptable requests that can be made to this view

 **Note**: Add 'rest_framework' to installed apps in the Django settings

+### Create an API response

+Create a **serializers.py** file in the app directory.
+Serializer models work very similar to DB models and Model Forms.
+Import the serializer in the views and serialize the data object retrieved from database.
+Use `Response()` method from rest_framework to render API response on the view endpoint.